-We urge the SEC to grant a further extension of the compliance date of New Form PF to give the Commission time to review and reevaluate the rule, as required by the Regulatory Freeze EO and the Ensuring Lawful Governance EO.
+To begin with, we urge the Commission to grant a further extension of the compliance date of New Form PF to give the Commission time to review and reevaluate the rule, as required by the Regulatory Freeze EO and the Ensuring Lawful Governance EO.
 Delaying the requirement to use the New Form PF pending Commission review of Form PF is important because it avoids firms having to incur unnecessary costs to implement multiple changes to Form PF.
+With the compliance date of the New Form PF fast approaching (June 12), it is critical that the Commission act on this request expeditiously.
+Private fund managers will soon need to begin gathering information to complete Form PF, and the information they